vwala/docs/content/merchant/integrating-with-other-apps.md

 **Other**

 If your provider is not supported let us know.
 Otherwise, we have solved integration with 3rd party email solutions in a general way.
-All you need to do is export your referrers from [vwa.la](http://vwa.la) and import them into your email program of choice.
+All you need to do is export your influencers from [vwa.la](http://vwa.la) and import them into your email program of choice.
 See [/merchant/exporting-your-data](/merchant/exporting-your-data) for details on how to do this.